njustesen/papers/reinforcement-learning.md

 We introduce an exploration bonus for deep reinforcement learning methods that is easy to implement and adds minimal overhead to the computation performed.
 The bonus is the error of a neural network predicting features of the observations given by a fixed randomly initialized neural network.

+### Deep Reinforcement Learning from Human Preferences
+Christiano et al. (2017)

+We explore goals defined in terms of (non-expert) human preferences between pairs of trajectory segments.
+We show that this approach can effectively solve complex RL tasks without access to the reward function.

 ## Generalization / Regularization